huntdatacenter/docs/docs/coordination/services-model.md

 ### Continuous development

 For the record, making a new model for how to organize digital laboratories and digital science is hard.
-We have given this our best shot in a direction that we think will elevate the scientific impact of our community.
+We have given this our best shot in a direction that we think will elevate the scientific significance of our community.
 However, this is by no means perfect.
 The current model must be seen as work in progress under our continuous development principle.
 We have already allocated time in our next [ting week](/tingweek/) so we together can think up how to further improve the model and advance our common quest to elevate data for a better world!

 ## Timeline